 The Bluenose carries no auxiliary power d must depend entirely upon the wind propulsion.
-The Thebaud, on the other nd, is equipped with a Fairbanks-Morse

-) horsepower Diesel engine which can be

-ed to propel the boat during periods of

-The origin of the famous International shing Race goes back to 1920, when that eat old sportsman, Sir Thomas Lipton, much comment and discussion.
+The Thebaud, on the other nd, is equipped with a Fairbanks-Morse) horsepower Diesel engine which can be d to propel the boat during periods of The origin of the famous International shing Race goes back to 1920, when that eat old sportsman Sir Thomas Linton. much comment and discussion.
 The attitude of deep sea fishermen, who were following the races with interest, was frankly scornful.
 They were anxious to see what they could do and an opportunity was soon to come, for within a few weeks arrangements had been made for the holding of an international race for deep sea fishing schooners.
 The result of the first of these contests, held off Halifax in October, 1920, was a decisive win for the American representative, the Esperanto, of Gloucester, which took two straight races from the Delawana, of Lunenburg, representing the Nova Scotian fleet.
 Although the race has not been held every year, there have been two rivals of the North Atlantic can be arranged on Lake Michigan.
 While as yet no definite plans have been perfected, efforts are being put forth to have such a contest materialize, and among those most anxious for this naturally are those engaged in the fishing industry.

-Just as the recent trip of the Thebaud to

-Just as the recent trip of the Thebaud to Washington focused the attention of the Nation on the business of catching fish, so will these two schooners on exhibition in Chicago create widespread interest in fish-ing and an appreciation of it that will be beneficial to those engaged in the industry.
+Just as the recent trip of the Thebaud to Washington focused the attention of the Nation on the business of catching fish, so will these two schooners on exhibition in Chicago create widespread interest in fishing and an appreciation of it that will be beneficial to those engaged in the industry.
 Many of the hundreds of thousands of visitors to the Fair are for the first time see-